DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br><br>

-I have my heart set on yellow for this paint - so let's change the colour
+I had my heart set on a yellowy orange for this paint - so let's change the colour..

 <br>